Summary of CBD

 The effects that happened more frequently with CBD than with placebo include: sleepiness, diarrhea, fatigue, vomiting, fever, and lethary.
 Some patients also had increased levels of liver aminotransferase.

 A comprehensive review found that doses of up to 1,500 mg/d seem to be fairly well tolerated, although it's not at all safe to presume that dose will be safe for a given individual (due to the relative lack of long-term safety information, and variety of conditions/drugs/etc that could theoretically interact with CBD).

 CBD has also has promise as a method of reducing side effects when other medications are taken, such as in a trial of CBD for patients with schizophrenia taking amisulpride.

 Contaminants from cannabis plants grown, harvested, and packaged with less-controlled practices could theoretically also show up in CBD products, including pesticides, metal particles, synthetic cannabinoids, heavy metals, molds and bacteria, and aflatoxins.
-Research into contaminants in isolated CBD products is still to be done.
+Residual solvents from the production process can also show up in cannabis extracts, namely hexane, ethanol, isopropyl alcohol, toluene, benzene, xylene and acetone.
+This research is all on general cannabis extracts though; research into contaminants specifically in isolated CBD products is still to be done.

 Right now, there's just a hint of promise for CBD improving skin conditions, none based on randomized trial research.
 For example, CBD was found in a preclinical in vitro study to display antiinflammatory, antiproliferative, and lipostatic effects that suggest it may potentially have some efficacy in treatments of skin conditions such as acne vulgaris.